 My friend recently had a little mishap with his beautiful Yamaha GT-2000 direct drive turntable.
 Naturally, I helped him sort it out…

 This is one of those moments where you feel sick when you realise what you’ve done, and I know he did.
 Still, it raises a really important point of order – NEVER USE A CLOTH near your deck unless the stylus guard is fitted, or better still, the headshell has been removed!

 Anyway, once the dust settled and I convinced my buddy to get back on the horse, a new DL-103R was ordered and I performed a basic setup.
-I installed the Denon into the Ortofon LH-9000 headshell, performed some listening tests of the DL-103R at my place, before heading over to the home of the Yamaha GT-2000 and doing the final setup there.
-I took a couple of photos as we dialed in the downforce and ride height.
+I installed the Denon into the Ortofon LH-9000 headshell, performed some listening tests of the DL-103R, before heading over to the home of the Yamaha GT-2000 and doing the final setup there.
+I took a couple of photos as we dialled in the downforce and ride height.

 The Yahama GT-2000 is a legendary direct-drive deck from Japan.
 It sold especially well in its home country, but not that well outside of it.
 These days, people import them from Japan and often have to use a step-down transformer to allow local operation.
 Anyway, the Yamaha GT-2000 is a heavy-hitting monster deck.